A comprehensive guide to optimizing Retrieval-Augmented Generation (RAG) systems for production use.

 - Vector search might miss the connection between John and the project failure

-How Graph RAG works:
+How Graph RAG works

 - Entity Extraction: Extract entities (people, places, organizations, concepts) from documents